JuergenGutsch/blog/_source/_posts/2021-07-12-aspnetcore6-hot-reload.md

 ---
 layout: post
-title: "ASP.​NET Core in .NET 6 - HTTP/3 endpoint TLS configuration"
+title: "ASP.​NET Core in .NET 6 - Hot Reload"
 teaser: "This is the next part of the ASP.NET Core on .NET 6 series.
 In this post, I'd like to have a look at the .NET 6 support for Hot Reload."
 author: "Jürgen Gutsch"
 comments: true